imba/imba.io/content/docs/decorators.md

 calc = logify(calc)
 calc!
 ```

-`logify`, in this case, would be called a higher order function.
-This addresses our issue with the previous solution,
+`logify`, in this case, is a higher order function (a function which returns a new function).
+This addresses our issue with the previous solution, but decorators can make it even cleaner.
-but it's kind of awkward.

-Decorators allow us to do something similar to the previous snippet
+Decorators allow us to do something similar to the previous example
 with a convenient syntax and additional options.

 ```imba
 # [preview=console]
 def @log target, name, desc